josiah-mbao/Ona-Vision/README.md

   - Detection confidence and per-class object count

 ## Web UI
-You can now launch the detection system and view results from your browser using Flask.
+You can now launch the detection system and view results from your browser using FastAPI.

 <img width="1440" alt="Screenshot 2025-06-26 at 01 32 37" src="https://github.com/user-attachments/assets/029088ab-e3cd-4b42-aa75-ff9d30643e2b" />